-The placement allowed me to see many different areas of Scotland ranging from training days taking place on estates within the Cairngorms National Park to hiking up hills on the boundaries of Scotland and England to find water sources.
+I was involved in work across Scotland and the North of England and my working week ranged greatly from training days taking place on estates within the Cairngorms National Park to hiking up hills on the Scotland England Border in order to GPS water sources.
 I was involved in a wide variety of work including estate management, forestry, valuations and farm sales ranging from valuing large mixed farming and sporting estates to renewing smaller grazing leases on a few acres of land.
-My placement coincided with a large number of changes in the land agency industry including the introduction Basic Payment Scheme; changes to the land registry of Scotland and the new Land Reform Bill being finalised; each providing an array of diverse work.

 My main base was the Edinburgh office, although the nature of the job meant I was out of the office visiting farms or estates and attending training days nearly every other day.
-Hence my placement flew by with no two days being the same!
 The first week saw me completing various inductions and training courses including the usual health & safety training but I also learnt how to use Galbraith's GIS (geographic information system) platform where layers of data are recorded onto a digital map of Scotland.
-By the end of the week I was helping set up Galbraith's trade stand at the Border Union Show.
+By the end of the week I was helping set up the Galbraith trade stand at the Border Union Show.

 After the placement I applied to Galbraith's graduate scheme and was offered an interview.
 The abundance of experience and skills I gained during the placement allowed me answer questions with more depth than I would have otherwise been able to.
-After the interview I was offered a graduate rural surveyor position and look forward to re-joining Galbraith later this year.
+After the interview I was offered a graduate rural surveyor position and re-joined the Edinburgh office in September 2016.